PaddlePaddle/community/PPSIG_LIFECYCLE_TUTORIAL.md

 (merger or dissolution)

-Sometimes it may be necessary to terminate the SIG.
-In the long run, SIG can be combined with the existing project if it is appropriate.
+Sometimes it may be necessary to terminate the PPSIG.
+In the long run, PPSIG can be combined with the existing project if it is appropriate.

-###Prerequisites for sig retirement
+###Prerequisites for PaddlePaddle SIG retirement

-- The retirement decision of SIG follows the decision-making and communication process outlined in its charter.
+- The retirement decision of PPSIG follows the decision-making and communication process outlined in its charter.